Netaji Subhas Chandra Bose International Airport: Terminals

 In September 2012, the Airports Authority of India upgraded the airport's cargo-handling capacity, enabling it to cater for the demand until 2015–16.
 There has been a 25 per cent growth in international cargo movement to and from Kolkata Airport and a 15 per cent increase in outward transit.
 Automobile parts accounted for the bulk of the growth in the movement of cargo from the city to other countries.
 In November 2008 the first Centre for Perishable Cargo (CPC) in West Bengal was opened at the airport.
 The CPC has an area of 742.5 m2 and an annual storage capacity of 12,000 million tonnes.
 The CPC had been undergoing trials that started in June 2008 and were built with a ₹6.75 crore grant-in-aid from the Agricultural and Processed Food Products Export Development Authority (APEDA) part of the Commerce Ministry.
 The volume of export was 21,683 tonnes in 2008–09, during the current fiscal more than 23,042 tonnes of cargo were handled by the airport.
 Similarly, the volume of import cargo increased from 16,863 tonnes to 18,733 tonnes, increasing over ten per cent during the same period.
 However, in 2008–09 the total volume of cargo handled by the airport declined by 4.8% from the previous year.

-On 3 June 2019, Singapore Airlines operated the Airport's first Airbus A350 service from Singapore to Kolkata, enhancing the weekly seat capacity.
+On 3 June 2019, Singapore Airlines operated the Airport's maiden Airbus A350 service from Singapore to Kolkata, enhancing the weekly seat capacity.